 - Be realistic – no wedding is worth going into debt for

-- Add in a bit extra for a contingency – because you just never know
+- Add in a bit extra for a contingency – because you never know

-- Draw up the guest list or lists
+5. Draw up the guest list or lists

 You might find it easier to have a separate evening guest list for work colleagues and family that are close – but not close enough.

-- Book your venue (s)
+6. Book your venue (s)

-- Book a venue for your ceremony – church, registry office or licensed civil wedding venue
+* Book a venue for your ceremony – church, registry office or licensed civil wedding venue.

-- Book a venue for your reception, your wedding breakfast, disco or whatever after-dinner entertainment you have in mind.
+*Find and book a venue for your reception, your wedding breakfast, disco or whatever after-dinner entertainment you have in mind.

 Things to think about are:

-- Seating capacity
+1. Seating capacity

-- Room hire costs
+2. Room hire costs

-- Catering options
+3. Catering options

-- Indoor and outdoor settings for photographs.
+4. Indoor and outdoor settings for photographs

 It’s possible to save wads of cash by having your wedding out of season.
 Plenty of venues have wonderful winter offers.

-- Select your wedding party: bridesmaids, ushers, best man etc.
+7. Select your wedding party: bridesmaids, ushers, best man etc.

 Decide on the role each one is going to play in your wedding planning.
 Good communications is essential to avoid misunderstandings and upsets during the months ahead.

-- Book your photographer and/or videographer
+8. Book your photographer and/or videographer

 Our pointers here are:

-- Look for someone who offers you the style of photos you want – traditional, contemporary, reportage or a mix.
+1. Look for someone who offers you the style of photos you want – traditional, contemporary, reportage or a mix.

-- Meet them in person
+2. Meet them in person

-- Ask to see their portfolio and a complete wedding album.
+3. Ask to see their portfolio and a complete wedding album.

-- Meet your minister/registrar/celebrants
+9. Meet your minister/registrar/celebrants

 Go armed with all your questions about the ceremony.
 They’ll help you find suitable readings and music if you want them too.

-- Book your DJ/Band/dancing girls/chamber quartet – or whatever it might happen to be
+10. Book your DJ/Band/dancing girls/chamber quartet – or whatever it might happen to be

 Whatever after dinner entertainment you have in mind now is the time to get them booked up.

-Book caterers if needed
+Book caterers if you need them

 It might be that your reception venue isn’t doing your catering.
 In which case, you’ll need to think about hiring outside caterers.
 If your budget is super tight then party platters from your supermarket are an option to consider.

 Assuming your wedding breakfast is going to be somewhere other than the church you’ll need transportation for the wedding party.

 Book your florist

 You’ll need to think about how many flowers you want and where you’d like them.
 For the budget conscious silk flowers are worthy of your consideration.
 There’s many other factors in their favour too.
 Read about the benefits of silk flowers and foliage in our blog.